seemoo-lab/openhaystack/README.md

 ## What is _OpenHaystack_?

-OpenHaystack is an application that allows you to create your own tags that are tracked by Apple's [Find My network](#how-does-apples-find-my-network-work).
+OpenHaystack is an application that allows you to create your own accessories that are tracked by Apple's [Find My network](#how-does-apples-find-my-network-work).
 All you need is a Mac and a [BBC micro:bit](https://microbit.org/) or any [other Bluetooth-capable device](#how-to-track-other-bluetooth-devices).
-By using the app, you can track your tags anywhere on earth without cellular coverage.
-Nearby iPhones will discover your tag and upload their location to Apple's servers when they have a network connection.
+By using the app, you can track your accessories anywhere on earth without cellular coverage.
+Nearby iPhones will discover your accessories and upload their location to Apple's servers when they have a network connection.

 ### History